hyprwm/hyprland-wiki/pages/Getting Started/Ubuntu.md

 ## Building libs from source
 as in the offitial repos most of our dependencies are in the required version and building these three from source won't damage the system

+we need to vuild these libraries as in the base system a previous non usefull version is installed

 first get all of our sources for building and extarct them